 may need to take them for a short time, or take them for a longer time.
 You may also

 need to take antibiotics.
-Your healthcare provider will let you know about any other
+Your provider will let you know about any other changes

-changes in your medicines.
+in your medicines.
 You can take pain medicine at home if you need it.
-Ask
+Ask your provider

-You can resume your normal activities when you get home.
-But do not do strenuous activities
+You can go back to your normal activities when you get home.
+But don't do any strenuous

-or heavy lifting for several days.
-Your doctor may give you more instructions.
+activities or heavy lifting for several days.
+Your provider may give you more instructions.

 Your symptoms should get better right after the procedure.
-Make sure to keep all of
+Keep all of your follow-up

-your follow-up appointments.
-This will help your healthcare provider keep track of
+appointments.
+This will help your healthcare provider keep track of your progress.

-your progress.
-Your doctor may order follow-up tests.
-These may include an electrocardiogram
+You may need follow-up tests.
+These may include an electrocardiogram or an echocardiogram.

 Call your healthcare provider right away if you have any of the following: